THE SEVEN DAY BLUEPRINT

 Here we are told in the specific context of the Creation and the timing of Christ's return that a day pictures a thousand years.

-The Scriptures teach that in prophecy, a day pictures a year (e.g. Eze 4:6, Num 14:34).
+The Scriptures teach that in prophecy a day pictures a year (e.g. Eze 4:6, Num 14:34).
 However, this passage in II Pet makes it clear that a day of Creation pictures a thousand years.
+See "DAYS, WEEKS, MONTHS, YEARS AND TIMES" for a full explanation of this.

+Clearly, the Creation account in Gen 1 and 2 gives us a blueprint.
 Looking back in time from where we stand today, there can be no doubt that this is correct.

-Clearly the Creation account in Gen 1 and 2 gives us a blueprint.
-Throughout the course of history it is evident that this blueprint has been followed precisely.
-Now, how can this possibly be?
-Who could have brought this about?
+It is evident that throughout the course of history this blueprint has been followed precisely.
+Now, who could possibly have brought this about?
 Only God could have.

-Who can doubt that those things still prophesied to occur will indeed come to pass exactly as foretold?
+Therefore, who can doubt that those things still prophesied to occur will indeed come to pass exactly as foretold?

 Please read the page "BIBLE CHRONOLOGY" to understand why most Churches of God think we have passed the year 6000.